beyondessential/bestool/README.md

 This is the successor to the "Ops Tooling" scripts.

-It manifests as a single binary that can be easily uploaded to Windows machines, or downloaded from the internet, and can also work cross-platform on Linux and Mac for many tasks.
+It manifests as a single binary that can be easily uploaded to Windows machines, or downloaded from the internet, and also works cross-platform on Linux and Mac for many tasks.

 See `bestool <subcommand> --help` for extensive help.